companieshouse/lfp-appeals-frontend/README.md

    ```
    This will clone the https://github.com/companieshouse/lfp-appeals-frontend/ into the repositories directory.
 Any changes in the code in that repository will be automatically reloaded.

-2. Start the services and its dependencies with `tilt up`.
+2. Start the service and its dependencies with `chs-dev up`.

 ### Configuration